Biswajit-Mukherjee/create-frmwk/README.md

   - [Check npm version](#check-npm-version) – How to check npm version.
   - [Creating a boilerplate](#creating-a-boilerplate) – How to setup a project boilerplate.
   - [Usage](#usage) – How to use the boilerplate to develop modern web apps.

+Create Project Boilerplate works on macOS, Windows, and Linux.

 ## Prerequisites